astropy/astropy/docs/testhelpers.rst

 Astropy Testing helpers (`astropy.tests.helper`)
 ************************************************

-To easy development of tests that work with Astropy, the `astropy.tests.helper` module provides some utility functions to make test that use astropy conventions or classes easier to work with.
-E.g., functions to test for near-equality of `~astropy.units.Quantity` objects.
+To ease development of tests that work with Astropy, the `astropy.tests.helper` module provides some utility functions to make tests that use Astropy conventions or classes easier to work with. e.g., functions to test for near-equality of `~astropy.units.Quantity` objects.

 The functionality here is not exhaustive, because much of the useful tools are either in the standard library, py.test, or `numpy.testing <http://docs.scipy.org/doc/numpy/reference/routines.testing.html>`_.
-This module contains primarily functionality specific to astropy or affiliated packages that follow the package template.
+This module contains primarily functionality specific to Astropy or affiliated packages that follow the package template.

 Note that this module also includes the ``remote_data`` marker, which